Collections

 After collections have been established by the discovery process, policies can be applied to device collections and deployment collections to control privilege on all of the endpoints.
 Visit the Policies page to learn more.

-Keeper Commander supports Collection management through our command-line interface and Python SDK.
+Keeper Commander supports collection automation through our command-line interface, Service Mode REST API and Python SDK.
+Learn more about Endpoint Privilege Manager commands.

 Collections